Also known as:

-- Chewing tobacco, which is placed between the cheek and gums.
+- Chewing tobacco.
+It is typicall placed between the cheek and gums.

-- Snuff, ground tobacco which can be sniffed if dried or placed between the cheek and gum.
+- Snuff: Ground tobacco that can be sniffed if dried or placed between the cheek and gums.

-- Electronic cigarettes.
-Also called e-cigarettes, electronic nicotine delivery systems, or e-cigs, electronic cigarettes are smokeless, battery-operated devices that deliver flavored nicotine to the lungs without burning tobacco (the usual source of nicotine).
+- Electronic cigarettes (also called e-cigarettes, electronic nicotine delivery systems, or e-cigs).
+Electronic cigarettes are battery-operated devices that deliver nicotine and flavorings without burning tobacco.
 In most e-cigarettes, puffing activates the battery-powered heating device, which vaporizes the liquid in the cartridge.
 The resulting vapor is then inhaled (called “vaping”).
 See What About E-Cigarettes? to learn more.

-Like cocaine, heroin, and marijuana, nicotine increases levels of a neurotransmitter called dopamine.
+Like other drugs, nicotine increases levels of a neurotransmitter called dopamine.
 Dopamine is released normally when you experience something pleasurable like good food, your favorite activity, or spending time with people you care about.
 When a person uses tobacco products, the release of dopamine causes similar effects.
 This effect wears off quickly, causing people who smoke to get the urge to light up again for more of that good feeling, which can lead to addiction.

-Studies suggest that other chemicals in tobacco smoke, such as acetaldehyde, may enhance the effects of nicotine on the brain.
+Studies suggest that other chemicals in tobacco smoke, such as acetaldehyde, may increase the effects of nicotine on the brain.